Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Non-interacting Fermi gas and topological superradiance

-The steady state of the system can be solved self-consistently from Eqs.~(\ref{eqn:effH}) and (\ref{eqn:alpha}).
-Starting from an appropriate initial cavity field $\alpha_0$, we diagonalise the effective Hamiltonian Eq.~(\ref{eqn:effH}) for the energy spectrum.
+We first discuss the non-interacting case, where the steady state of the system can be solved self-consistently from Eqs.~(\ref{eqn:effH}) and (\ref{eqn:alpha}) with $g_{\rm 1D} = 0$.
+Starting from an appropriate initial cavity field $\alpha_0$, we diagonalize the effective Hamiltonian, Eq.~(\ref{eqn:effH}), for the energy spectrum.
 We then solve for the chemical potential from the number equation $N=\sum_{\sigma}\int dx\langle\hat{\psi}_{\sigma}^{\dagger}\hat{\psi}_{\sigma}\rangle$.
 The cavity mean field $\alpha$ is then updated via Eq.~(\ref{eqn:alpha}).
 We repeat the process until $\alpha$ converges.
-Note that we only consider the interesting case when the fermions in the background lattice potential are at half filling.
+Note that we consider only the interesting case in which the fermions in the background lattice potential are at half-filling.